background

 How to Read a Profit and Loss Statement

-The profit and loss statement, or “P&L statement”, is interchangeable with the income statement, one of the three core financial statements that all publicly traded companies are obligated to file with the SEC.
+The profit and loss statement—or “P&L Statement”—is one of the three core financial statements that publicly traded companies are obligated to file with the SEC.

-For public companies listed in the U.S., the 10-Q profit and loss statement (P&L) must be filed each quarter, with a 10-K annual filing due for the 4th quarter.
+For public companies listed in the U.S., the 10-Q profit and loss statement (P&L), often used interchangeably with the term “Income Statement”, must be filed each quarter, with a 10-K annual filing due for the 4th quarter.

 Together, alongside the cash flow statement (CFS) and balance sheet (B/S), the P&L statement provides a detailed depiction of the financial state of a company.